Shinoa-Fores/nostr-derive-xmr/README.md

 # nostr-derive-xmr

+`nostr-derive-xmr` is a small utility to derive a Monero (XMR) address from a hex encoded nostr key.
+It is lightweight and uses `pycryptodome` for cryptograhy primitives instead of rusted bloat crypto packages.

 If you use <a href="https://github.com/wujifoo/nostr-bip-85-prototype/tree/main">bip-85</a> and derive keys from these you can have infinite wallets all derived from you master key.

 Install dependencies: